SUSTAINABLE SOLUTIONS THROUGH SCIENCE

 The neutralising effect of the SABR system on red mud and associated effluent is demonstrated in the following graphed information.

-The Effect of Degrees of Neutralisation and Potential Commercial Gain
+The Effect of Degrees of Neutralization and Potential Commercial Gain

 SABR-POLISHING WETLAND SUPPORT